Are you finally looking to launch that blog you’ve always wanted to talk about?

 The draw of free blogs is huge; they are free after all.

 While paying for a blog may not seem attractive, especially if you are just starting out, it will save you a mountain of headache down the line when you will want to inevitably switch your growing blog to a self-hosted solution.
 Start on the right foot and go self-hosted.
 Need a web host?
-We recommend Bluehost.
+I recommend Bluehost.

 The role of visual content is increasing exponentially